Unverified Claims

 6. That the crest pairs with “a tilted heume, argent” (a silver/white helm).
 But this is not heraldically possible except for a knight, and there are no records of a McCandless/McCandlish knighthood to be found.
 Non-knights and non-peers take an iron (grey) helm below their crest.3

-7. That the crest and heume go with an “ermine cloak, or, gules”.
+7. That the crest and heume go with an “ermine cloak, or, gules“.
 But this is also heraldically impossible, as ermine is only black on white.
 There are several variants with different names, such ermines and erminois4, in other colour schemes, but none of them are red on gold (or vice versa) as Prof. McC. suggests.
-Nor is the heraldic mantle (or mantling or lambrequin) referred to as a “cloak”5.
-Furthermore, there are rules of Scottish (and English) heraldry as to mantle colours, with which Prof. McC.’s prescription is in direct conflict.
+Nor is the heraldic mantle (or mantling or lambrequin) referred to as a “cloak”.
+Nor are the colours of a mantle specified in a blazon; they are simply determined by a rule-set which does not vary from armiger to armiger.
+Furthermore, Prof. McC.’s prescription is in direct conflict with these rules of Scottish (and English) heraldry as to mantle colours5.
 It appears that he was either just making stuff up or was confused by something he saw somewhere or heard from someone.

 8. That the bearer of the above arms and crest was the Earl of Montrose (i.e. that a McCandlish/McCandless was the Earl of Montrose).
 This would be incredible news, but there’s zero evidence of this, and it comes across as preposterous.
 First, the entire history of the lords of Montrose is well-known, and second so are the arms of the Earl (later Marquess, later still Duke) of Montrose, and they have nothing in common with McCandlish arms.
 See https://en.wikipedia.org/wiki/Duke_of_Montrose for a summary.